 Teachers will develop pupils' reading and writing in all subjects to support their acquisition of knowledge.
-Pupils will be taught to read fluently, understand extended prose across a range of subjects and topics (fiction, non-fiction and poetry) and be encouraged to read for pleasure and to promote wider reading.
-We will provide a book-rich environment and have high expectations of reading to take place at home.
+Pupils will be taught to read fluently, understand extended prose across a range of subjects and topics (both fiction and non-fiction) and be encouraged to read for pleasure and to promote wider reading.
+We will provide a book rich environment and have high expectations of reading to take place at home.

 Pupils will develop the stamina and skills to write at length, with accurate spelling and punctuation.
 They will be taught the correct use of grammar.
 They will build on what they have been taught to expand the range of their writing and the variety of the grammar and punctuation they use.
-Their writing will include a range of genres - both narrative and non-narrative.
-This writing supports them in rehearsing, understanding and consolidating what they have heard or read.
+Their writing will include narratives, explanations, descriptions, comparisons, summaries and evaluations: such writing supports them in rehearsing, understanding and consolidating what they have heard or read.